flix/book/src/dependencies.md

 An Fpkg release comprises two files:

 * An `.fpkg` file containing the compressed source code for the library.
-* The library's `FlixProject.toml` file which is used to determine metadata for the library.
+* The library's `flix.toml` file which is used to determine metadata for the library.

 Flix requires that a library specifies at least the following minimum set of metadata: